microsoft/pyright/README.md

 * Add more tests for type checker
 * Validate that all abstract methods are overridden
 * Validate parameters for magic functions
+* Synthesize TypeVar param and return types for lambdas where possible
 * Validate that overridden methods in subclass have same signature as base class methods
 * Verify that exception classes inherit from base Exception
 * Add support for inference of subclass type vars based on method parameter types declared in subclass